-We thus take only E_3 to be a disperser.
-The above argument is identical, only we 'extract' the $n - \Delta + d_2 - m_1$ bit of min-entropy from $Z_2 \circ X_2 \circ Y$ in a 'disperser manner'.
+The Zig-Zag disperser: For most of our applications we only need a disperser with optimal entropy loss.
+We thus take E_3 to be a disperser2.
+The above argument is identical, only we 'extract' the $n - \Delta + d_2 - m_1$ bits of min-entropy from $Z_2 \circ X_2 \circ Y$ in a 'disperser manner'.
 This yields Z_3 which is not close to uniform but close to have full support.
-This is exactly what IMPROVING THE ALPHABET-SIZE we need as we want a disperser and not an extractor.
+This is exactly what we need as we want a disperser and not an extractor.
 Taking E_3 to be a disperser, the entropy loss of the scheme above will be the entropy loss of a disperser which is much better than that of an extractor.
 Also d_3 can be much smaller for a disperser.